zhengshuai1001/JiKouCompany/README.md

 Have enough courage to trust love one more time and always one more time.

 Obsessed is a word that the lazy use to describe the dedicated.

+If you get tired, learn to rest, not to quit.